 - Fire separations

-As a designer, you need to know the different types of devices and appropriate locations within based on code requirements.
-Life safety equipment includes the following:
+As a designer, you need to know the different types of devices and appropriate locations based on code requirements.
+For example, life safety equipment includes the following:

 - Exit signs – ceiling-mounted, door-mounted